 - Brainstorming your ideas for content in relation to what you want to achieve and document them (a Microsoft Excel or a Google Sheet is always a good way to record some ideas, but a windows notepad or a word document or the Evernote or the Google Keep, are excellent candidates as well.
 Anything really can help you record your ideas and you are accustomed to is fine.)

 - Search in related to your subject news, newsletter, podcasts, forums, blogs, and sites for what your audience wants to learn in relation to a specific problem or issue.
-You can use sites as Amazon, Quora, Twitter, Facebook, Alltop, Google Communities and Forums, Pinterest, LinkedIn Groups and similar sites to provide you with basic insights on your topics or/and more specialized tools to help you like Google Search, BuzzSumo, OutreachNinja, etc. Record these ideas and combine them to a compact and coherent list.
+You can use sites like Amazon, Quora, Twitter, Facebook, Alltop, Google Communities and Forums, Pinterest, LinkedIn Groups, and similar sites to provide you with basic insights on your topics or/and more specialized tools to help you like Google Search, BuzzSumo, OutreachNinja, etc. Record these ideas and combine them with a compact and coherent list.

 - Filter the best ones and verify them using the same sites or submitting your ideas as questions to more specialized sites (like GrowthHackers, Reddit, and inbound.org).